ssadedin/ximmer/docs/config.md

-# Running Ximmer
+# Configuration

-## Introduction

 Ximmer is designed to run "out of the box" with some reasonably sensible defaults.
-Nonetheless, you may wish to customize the configuration to work well for you.
+Nonetheless, there are some global settings (not specific to any specific analysis or simulation) that you may wish customize to optimise the configuration for your environment.

 ## Set paths for Python